Player Errors

 All fatal errors and warnings follow the same structure.
 They extend the JavaScript Error Object and add multiple properties giving more indication over the issue encountered.

-All the following properties are common to all errors (sent through "warning"
+All the following properties are common to all errors (sent through "warning" and

 -